What is Telephone Echo?

 Research indicates that when there is a delay of 35ms or less in one-way transmission (round-trip delay of <70ms), the speaker cannot distinguish the echo from an acceptable level of sidetone.
 However, as one-way delay increases beyond 35ms, the echo grows more problematic.
 The longer the delay, the more dramatic and invasive the echo becomes.

-Echo suppression and echo cancellation techniques are used in telephone systems and network infrastructure to maintain voice quality.
-These operate to prevent echo from being created or they remove it once detected.
-Echo suppression has been around since the 1950s and has evolved into echo cancellation, while also moving from largely hardware-based techniques to software-based techniques.
+Telephone systems and network infrastructure use echo suppression and echo cancellation techniques to maintain voice quality.
+Ideally, these operate to prevent echo from being created.
+Alternatively, they remove it once detected.
+Echo suppression has been around since the 1950s.
+It has evolved into echo cancellation, while also moving from largely hardware-based techniques to software-based techniques.

-Today’s users have very high expectations regarding the quality of phone calls, and there are many issues that can occur with a voice connection, including echo.
-Businesses depend on clear communication channels in their customer interactions and more and more are taking a truly proactive approach to audio quality management.
+Today’s users have very high expectations regarding the quality of phone calls.
+But, there are many issues that can occur with a voice connection, including echo.
+Businesses depend on clear communication channels in their customer interactions.
+More and more are taking a truly proactive approach to audio quality management.

 New to Spearline?